algolia/algoliasearch-wordpress/docs/src/indexing-flow.md

 ---
-title: Indexing Flow
+title: Automated Synchronization
 description: Understand the indexing flow and the generated operations.
 layout: page.html
 ---

 ## Introduction

-The objectives of this plugin are:
-- To offer webmasters a way to easily provide a better search experience to their visitors,
-- To offer developers a way to easily adapt the search experience by extending this plugin with actions and filters.

-This page aims to explain how we index your data.
+By default, this plugin will ensure your WordPress content flagged for indexing stays in sync with Algolia.

+<div class="alert alert-info">This behaviour does not rely on CRON, but uses a custom private post_type `algolia_task`. </div>

-As for now we support the indexing of 3 types of content:
+We support the automatic synchronization of 3 types of content:
 - Post Types,
 - Taxonomies,
 - Users.